 - Female bluefin tuna can produce up to 10 million eggs per year

-- Thanks to their torpedo-shaped bodies, these tuna can reach speeds to up to 40 mph
+- Thanks to their torpedo-shaped bodies, these tuna can reach speeds of up to 40 mph

 What Is the Atlantic Bluefin Tuna World Record?